sheryever/simple-access-orm/docs/README.md

 ## SimpleAccess with Repository pattern

-SimpleAccess provides ready repository of each supported database.
+SimpleAccess provides ready repository with Stored Procedure

+*** SimpleAccess now also provide SqlEntityRepository and SqlRepository has renamed to SqlSpRepository.
+Both SqlSpRepository and SqlEntityRepository implements the ISqlRepository interface (version 3.1) ***

 #### Properties